sevmorris/macback-m1/README.md

 ---
 ### Notes

-- Some of my dotfiles (.aliases, .bashrc, etc) live in ~/dotfiles and a Github repo.
+Some of my dotfiles (.aliases, .bashrc, etc) live in ~/dotfiles and a Github repo.
 Locally they're symlinked in ~/.<br>
-- My Brewfile lives in ~/homebrew-brewfile  and a Guthub repo.<br>
+My Brewfile lives in ~/homebrew-brewfile  and a Guthub repo.<br>
-- If you run Strap and have these repos it should pull from both.
+If you run Strap and have these repos it should pull from both.
-- There's an alias (`backup`) for backing up user preferences and some dotfiles (excluding the ones in ~/dotfiles.
-It rsyncs to a Dropbox folder, which you would need to create before running.
-Refer to the alias for dir names.<br>
-- There's a file (~/excludes-file.txt) that lists anything that doesn't need to (or shouldn't) be included in the backup.
-I've barely started digging into what doesn't need to be backed up, so the list will probably grow.
-(Help?)
-- Some aliases are useful only to me (synca, syncb...) since I use them to make sure my macback files and local files stay in sync.

 ---